isralduke/thatbook/30-amos.md

 > the one who holds the royal scepter from Beth Eden.
 > The people of Aram will be deported to Kir.”
 > The Lord has spoken!

-> <a name="1:6">1:6</a> This is what the Lord says:
+<a name="1:6">1:6</a> This is what the Lord says:

-> “Because Gaza has committed three crimes—
+> “Because Gaza has committed three crimes —
-> make that four!—I will not revoke my decree of judgment.
+> make that four! — I will not revoke my decree of judgment.
 > They deported a whole community and sold them to Edom.
 > <a name="1:7">1:7</a> So I will set Gaza’s city wall on fire;
 > fire will consume her fortresses.